 Hindi-English Type Software

 Smart Fonts include logical tables along with graphical data & hinting instructions for letter forms.
 So 'smart fonts' can be termed as 'type software'.

 In 1991, Akhilesh Gupta started developing fonts and related software for processing DevaNagari text.
-We started selling these software & fonts for personal computers from 1995.
-This software solution was for typesetting Hindi, Marathi, Nepali (& other languages written using DevaNagari) alongwith English (Roman letters).
+We started selling these fonts & software for personal computers in 1995.
+This software solution was for typesetting Hindi, Marathi, Nepali (& other languages written using DevaNagari) along with English (Roman letters).

 Typesetting MultiLingual text of